Aaron98990/ways-of-the-game/misconduct.md

 - "An attacking player may step or stay off the field of play not to be involved in active play [for offside]."
 Law 11.4
 - "Leaving the field of play to celebrate a goal is not a cautionable offence but players should return as soon as possible."
 Law 12.3
 - Retrieving the ball or taking a restart

+These actions below, if done without permission, were not done to confuse the match offical or opponents so no caution is needed:
+- A fatigued player who knows they are about to be substituted leaves the field of play
+- a player leave the field to talk with someone or to recieve a headband for their sweat and does not unfairly re-enter
+- a coach benchs a players while the ball is in play

 A non-player entering the field is covered by Law 3.7/3.9 (for non-player, too may players on field).